 An emission-free generation

-Nuclear energy is vital for the future production of energy.
-If we want to guarantee a sustainable and competitive production, capable of meeting growing demands and providing a safe supply, nuclear energy is the best way to go.
+This energy is the key to the production of energy in the future.
+If we want to guarantee sustainable and competitive production capable of satisfying increasing demand with security of supply, nuclear energy is the best way.